kaitlynduong21/MKS21X-FinalProject/README.md

 1/19: Kaitlyn altered the main function so that it can take in puzzle choice and seeds.

-1/20:1/19: Kaitlyn added a home screen that displays the rules and information about the difficulties.
+1/20: Kaitlyn added a home screen that displays the rules and information about the difficulties.
 She also altered the check function to adjust it for different difficulties.
+Sabrina added comments to the code.

+1/21: Kaitlyn added more puzzles.